Tom-Okafor/profile-card/README.md

 # PROFILE CARDS

-Building a profile card that displays certain information about me.
+Building a profile card that displays certain information about me with HTML, CSS, and vanilla javascript.